NEW YORK RESIDENTIAL REAL ESTATE LAWYER

-How Much Does a Real Estate Lawyer Cost in NYC?
+How Much Does a Lawyer Cost for NYC Real Estate Transactions?

 The cost of hiring a New York residential real estate attorney can vary depending on the complexity of your case.
 On average, a NY real estate lawyer fee will range from $1,500 – $4,000 for each real estate transaction.
 Some factors that can influence this cost include: